TL;DR

 actually, restore to what the screen looks like before calling the command.)

-’s man page explains what the alternate-screen
+tmux’s man page explains what the alternate-screen option does:

 This option configures whether programs running inside tmux may use the terminal alternate screen feature, which allows the smcup and rmcup terminfo(5) capabilities.

-If we set this option on, less
+If we set this option on, less and vim will first store the content on the

 screen and restore the content after exit.
-(You can disable this for less
+(You can disable this for less with

-the -X
+the -X option.)

-is not very clear on what smcup/rmcup
+The man page of terminfo is not very clear on what smcup/rmcup does.

-Here’s an example of using smcup/rmcup
+Here’s an example of using smcup/rmcup to save and restore screen,

 copied and modified from